GDDevTools/devtools-protocol/README.md

 [i accidentally put it in about.md](about.md)

 # TODO
-- Move DOM domain logics to js (and then use that to get the response)
+- Expose DOM domain logics for JavaScript environment to use
+- dom events just doesnt get sent off for some reason